mesonbuild/meson/docs/markdown/Keyval-module.md

 ---
-short-description: Unstable kconfig module
+short-description: Unstable keyval module
 authors:
     - name: Mark Schulte, Paolo Bonzini
       years: [2017, 2019]
       has-copyright: false
 ...

-# Unstable kconfig module
+# keyval module

-This module parses Kconfig output files to allow use of kconfig configurations in meson projects.
+This module parses files consisting of a series of `key=value` lines.
+One use of this module is to load kconfig configurations in meson projects.

 **Note**: this does not provide kconfig frontend tooling to generate a configuration.
 You still need something such as kconfig frontends (see